TheFrug/Seekers-of-New-Tiena/_World/___NPCs/Bromzheath/Brother Merric.md

 - **Occupation/Class:** Cleric (Domain of Death)
 - **Affiliation:** [[Church of Chauntea]], [[Cult of Talona]] (previous)
 - **Alignment:** Neutral Good
 - **Appearance:** Shaggy hair that covers his eyes, earthen brown robes fastened with a rose pin.
-Has a thin moustache and slightly sharp fingernails
+Has a thin moustache and slightly sharp fingernails.
+Inky tattoos stretching from head to limbs, covered by robes

 ## Summary
 Brother Merric is a devout cleric who lives under the [[Church of Chauntea]] in [[Bromzheath]].
 Merric is a [[wererat]], having gained lycanthropy during his time in the [[Cult of Talona]].
 However, Merric has no loyalty to the plaguemother, and instead devotes himself to attonement through his devotion to Chauntea.
 Merric has drawn suspicion from more ignorant Firbolgs, such as [[Baron Clungunford Rose]], but is ultimately a good person.